GRANT APPLICATIONS NOW OPEN!

 Maximum funding under this category is $50,000 or 75% of project costs.

 Grants for the construction of a housing facility including related services for engineering and architecture (as applicable).
 We expect that this fund is not the sole source of construction funds and that applicants have other grants or financing in place to support construction.

-A six-member committee made up of individuals from CMHA-PEI, the private / non-profit sector, and the Province of Prince Edward Island will review applications submitted to the CHF.
-Applications are evaluated on the criteria below.
+A six-member committee made up of individuals from the CMHA, the private/non-profit sector, and the Province of Prince Edward Island will review applications submitted to the CHF.
+Applications are evaluated on the criteria below:

 Canadian Mental Health Association, PEI Division